gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 **Disclaimer:**
 This repository is for methodological exploration only and is not intended for making causal claims.
 <br>May contain subtle errors of a methodological, logical, mathematical, or coding nature.
-**Disclaimer:**
-Methodological exploration only; no causal claims.
-May contain coding, mathematical, or logical limitations.